 One of the questions I'm most commonly asked is "What books should I read first?"
 There are many different approaches you could take, bear in mind this is just my typical recommendation and it might not suit everyone.
-It's geared toward a more balanced appreciation of Socrates' own character rather than Plato's philosophy.
-I've tried to steer people toward books that I know are reliable as an introduction.
+It's geared toward a more balanced appreciation of Socrates rather than Plato's philosophy.

 We have three main ancient sources for the life and philosophy of Socrates: Plato, Xenophon, and Diogenes Laertius.
-About forty dialogues are attributed to Plato, although some of them are spurious.
-Nevertheless there's a lot to read, especially as his most famous work, The Republic, spans ten "books" (like a modern chapter).
-We also have four surviving Socratic dialogues from Xenophon.
+There's a lot to read by Plato, especially as his most famous work, The Republic, spans ten "books" (like a modern chapter).
+We also have surviving Socratic dialogues attributed to Xenophon.
 In addition, we have short biographies of Socrates and his most famous students written some 500 years later by Diogenes Laertius.
 Diogenes is less reliable than Plato and Xenophon but nevertheless valuable because he probably had access to other ancient texts, which are lost to us today.

 Most people probably try to read Plato's Republic first but that can be a daunting task.
 I would normally recommend starting with the chapter on Socrates in Diogenes Laertius because it's easier to read, and provides a good introduction.
 I created a special e-book containing the relevant excerpts, which you can download free of charge.